-A welfarist critique of social choice theory: interpersonal comparisons in the theory of voting
+A welfarist critique of social choice theory

 This paper provides a philosophical critique of social choice theory insofar as it deals with the normative evaluation of voting and voting rules.
 I will argue that the very method of evaluating voting rules in terms of whether they satisfy various conditions is deeply problematic because introducing strategic behaviour leads to a violation of any condition that makes a difference between voting rules.
 I also argue that it is legitimate to make interpersonal comparisons of utilities in voting theory.
 Combining a realistic account of voters’ behaviour with a utilitarian evaluation of the outcomes then leads to the judgment that strategic voting is beneficial.
 If it is, then Arrow's theorem does not have far-reaching consequences for democracy because one of its conditions is not normatively acceptable.